Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 DEPLOYMENT IN HEROKU

 1. Set up Heroku account with deployment method as Github.
+Enter pip3 freeze -- local > requirements.txt in Girpod then python app.py > Procfile.

 2. Set up local workspace for Heroku

 3. Gitpod/IDE command: pip3 freeze -- local > requirements.txt and : python app.py > Procfile

-4. Connect to GitHub section in the deploy tab in Heroku
+4. Connect to GitHub section in the deploy tab in Heroku.
+Push requirements.txt and Procfile to Github repository.

 5. Search your repository to connect to Heroku